ibm-watson-iot/functions/README.md

 - BaseTransformer <br>
 There are two types of transformers.
 The transformers that add data add row/s or column/s to the data in the pipeline form another data source, and the "normal" transformers add column/s of calculated metrics.
-  You can derive a custom function from a base class derived from BaseTransformer or directly from BaseTransformer.
+  You can derive a custom-function from a base class derived from BaseTransformer or directly from BaseTransformer.

-  BaseTransformer is used directly to build a custom function that adds new columns to a dataframe.
+  BaseTransformer is used directly to build a custom-function that adds new columns to a dataframe.
   Examples of function that derive from this base class are [IfThenElse], and [MultilpyTwoItems]
   <br>
   <br>